 Define Columns manually #

 When automatic column detection is not possible, the report’s column names, widths and offsets must be set manually.

 - Make sure no columns are defined yet.
-Go to the Columns section and delete all columns by clicking on the trash can icon.
+If columns are defines, go to the Columns section and delete all columns by clicking on the icon.

 - Click [Load Preview].
 The report is executed based on the selected report variant or selections.
 The report output is displayed in the Load Preview section.